 - reading readiness via visual and auditory discrimination activities - math readiness with counting, graphing and patterning skills - arts and crafts exploration of a variety of media - music and drama experiences

 Specialized support including speech, occupational and physical therapy are available through the Early Intervention team.

-- Please note, all children must be potty trained, with the exception of our Toddlers and Early Intervention children. - Please note, there is no nap time in Junior Kindergarten.
+Please note, all children must be potty trained, with the exception of our Toddlers and Early Intervention children.

 OUTDOOR ADVENTURES